temporalio/documentation/docs/cluster-deployment-guide.md

 ```

 Once your Visibility store is set up and running, these custom Search Attributes are available to use in your Workflow code.

+#### Remove custom Search Attributes

+To remove a Search Attribute key from your Visibility store, use the command `tctl search-attribute remove`.

+For example, to remove a custom Search Attribute called `CustomSA` of type Keyword, use the following command:

+`tctl search-attribute remove --name CustomSA`

+With Temporal Server v1.20, you will need to specify the Namespace in your command, as shown in the following command:

+`tctl  --ns yournamespace search-attribute remove --name CustomSA`

+To check whether the Search Attribute was removed, run `tctl search-attribute list` and check the list.
+If you're on Temporal Server v1.20 and later, specify the Namespace from which you removed the Search Attribute.
+For example, `tctl  --ns yournamespace search-attribute list`.

 ## Archival